-By investigating the topology of neuronal coactivity, we found that mnemonic information spans multiple operational axes in the mouse hippocampus network.
-High activity principal cells form the core of each memory along a first axis, segregating spatial contexts and novelty.
-Low activity cells join coactivity motifs across behavioural events and enable their crosstalk along two other axes.
+By investigating the topology of neuronal co-activity, we found that mnemonic information spans multiple operational axes in the mouse hippocampus network.
+High-activity principal cells form the core of each memory along a first axis, segregating spatial contexts and novelty.
+Low-activity cells join co-activity motifs across behavioral events and enable their crosstalk along two other axes.
 This reveals an organizational principle for continuous integration and interaction of hippocampal memories.

 Assimilating new knowledge without corrupting acquired memories is critical.
 However, learning and memory interact: prior knowledge can proactively influence ongoing learning, and new information can retroactively modify pre-existing memories.
-The hippocampus is a brain region supporting memory1, yet the network-level operations that continuously incorporate new experiences, segregating them as discrete traces while enabling their interaction, are unknown.
+The hippocampus is a brain region supporting memory1, but the network-level operations that continuously incorporate new experiences, segregating them as discrete traces while enabling their interaction, are unknown.
 The discovery that hippocampal principal cells are tuned to the animal's position and surrounding cues provides an important mechanistic foundation for the role of the hippocampus in memory, with each environment recruiting a discrete combination of neurons expressing a map-like representation of that space^{1,2}.
-While this suggests how the hippocampus disentangles the spatial contexts of different memories, these representations further involve the fine-grained temporal coordination of neuronal spiking^{3,4}.
-Notably, sets of jointly-active neurons organize motifs of coactivity (co-firing patterns), some of which underpin spatially-selective assemblies5.
-Here, we hypothesize that an adaptive topological reorganization of coactivity motifs enables embedding of new memory items in the hippocampal network.
+Although this suggests how the hippocampus disentangles the spatial contexts of different memories, these representations further involve the fine-grained temporal coordination of neuronal spiking^{3,4}.
+Notably, sets of jointly active neurons organize motifs of co-activity (co-firing patterns), some of which underpin spatially selective assemblies5.
+Here we hypothesize that an adaptive topological reorganization of co-activity motifs enables embedding of new memory items in the hippocampal network.

-We monitored dorsal CA1 (dCA1) ensembles from mice exploring a familiar environment before and after associating a novel environment with reward (sucrose), using a 1-day conditioned place preference (CPP) task (Fig. 1a and Extended Data Fig. 1a).
+We monitored dorsal CA1 (dCA1) ensembles from mice exploring a familiar environment before and after associating a novel environment with reward (sucrose), using a 1-d conditioned place preference (CPP) task (Fig. 1a and Extended Data Fig. 1a).
 Each day, mice first explored the familiar enclosure (exposure).
 Next, we identified the preference of each mouse for one of the two novel compartments connected by a bridge to form the CPP enclosure that day (pre-test).
-We subsequently removed that bridge in conditioning sessions where each mouse explored its non-preferred compartment baited with drops of a sucrose solution (+Suc.); and then the preferred compartment with drops of water (+Wat.).
+We subsequently removed that bridge in conditioning sessions where each mouse explored its non-preferred compartment baited with drops of a sucrose solution (+Suc.) and then the preferred compartment with drops of water (+Wat.).
 One hour after the last conditioning session, we re-inserted the bridge and tested CPP memory (CPP test; Extended Data Fig. 1b).
 To assess the effect of new CPP memory on prior representations, we finished each recording day by re-exposing mice to the familiar enclosure (re-exposure).

-On each day we recorded neuronal spiking throughout the six CPP task sessions (Fig. 1a; n=1,083 total principal cells; 63.7 ± 33.2 principal cells per day; 17 days from 7 mice).
-Using the spike trains recorded during active exploration (i.e. excluding immobility epochs and sharp-wave/ripples), we computed weighted graphs^{6,7} to explore the firing relationships between sets of coactive neurons in each task session (Fig. 1b-e; n=102 graphs; 260,058 co-firing pairs).
-In these co-firing graphs, each node represents one cell; the edge linking any two nodes represents the coactivity of that cell pair, with a weight computed as the Pearson correlation coefficient between their spike trains.
+On each day, we recorded neuronal spiking throughout the six CPP task sessions (Fig. 1a; n = 1,083 total principal cells, 63.7 ± 33.2 principal cells per day, 17 d from seven mice).
+Using the spike trains recorded during active exploration (that is, excluding immobility epochs and sharp-wave/ripples (SWRs)), we computed weighted graphs^{6,7} to explore the firing relationships among sets of co-active neurons in each task session (Fig. 1b-e; n = 102 graphs and 260,058 co-firing pairs).
+In these co-firing graphs, each node represents one cell; the edge linking any two nodes represents the co-activity of that cell pair, with a weight computed as the Pearson correlation coefficient between their spike trains.
 For each graph, this procedure yielded an adjacency matrix of pairwise co-firing coefficients, with dimensions equal to the number of nodes (Fig. 1c and Extended Data Fig. 1c).